LLNL/axom/src/axom/inlet/docs/sphinx/quick_start.rst

 ========================= ===================
 Name                      Description
 ========================= ===================
-validValues               Indicates the Field can only be set to a valid values. range                     Indicates the Field can only be set to inclusively between two values.
+validValues               Indicates the Field can only be set to one of the given values. range                     Indicates the Field can only be set to inclusively between two values.
 ========================= ===================

 Inlet also provides functionality to write your own custom rules via callable lambda verifiers.
 Fields and Tables can both register one lambda each via their ``registerVerifier()`` member functions.
-The following example adds a custom verifier that simply verifies that the dimension of the simulation match up with the dimensions of a given vector:
+The following example adds a custom verifier that simply verifies that the given ``dimensions`` field match the length the given vector:

 .. literalinclude:: ../../examples/verification.cpp
    :start-after: _inlet_workflow_verification_start